Fascia, Soffit and Guttering Replacement Cost in 2023 | Checkatrade

 Replacing fascia boards is a relatively tricky DIY task, and it’s best to leave the job to an expert tradesperson.

 If you want to take on the responsibility for yourself, then it’s essential to remove the existing timber fascia boards instead of just capping over them.
-Always check the exposed rafter for rot – if it is rotten, then it’s crucial to replace the component.
+Always check the exposed rafter for rot.
+If it is rotten, then it’s crucial to replace the component.

 Fix the fascia boards with two nails to prevent them from buckling.
 It’s important to remember that the boards must hold the weight of the roof tiles, the guttering, rainwater and any snow that may form during winter.
-Make sure that all windows can be fully opened and that the new boards aren’t causing an obstruction.

 See the tradespeople we've checked and recommend for your job